Our Board members have extensive professional experience both within Australia and internationally.

 The Board's responsibilities are set out under section 18(5) of the State Insurance and Care Governance Act 2015 and Board members have specific responsibilities under the Board Charter and are bound by the Board's Code of Conduct.

 Chair, Trevor Matthews

 Previously he was a Director of AMP Limited, AMP Bank, CoverMore Limited and Tokio Marine Asia.
-His last overseas position was Executive Director and Chairman, Developed Markets and prior to that Chief Executive Officer (CEO) of Aviva UK.
-Trevor has also held CEO positions with Friends Provident and Standard Life UK, both based in the UK, as well as Manulife Financial in Japan and Legal & General in Australia.
+His last overseas position was Executive Director and Chairman, Developed Markets Aviva and prior to that Chief Executive Officer (CEO) of Aviva UK, Group CEO of Friends Provident and CEO of Standard Life UK, based in the UK, as well as Manulife Financial in Japan and Legal & General in Australia.